AmberEmmett/cisREAD/README.md

 # Usage

 cisREAD can either be ran on genes one-by-one in a stepwise fashion, or iterated over a large list of genes.
-We recommend first running the workflow manually, to optimise community detection parameters and check model fit.
-This is demonstrated below.
+We recommend first running the workflow manually on a handful of test genes, to optimise parameters and check that the method works for your data.
+However if you're in a hurry scroll down to the bottom of the page and take a peak at the last section: 'Applying cisREAD to a list of genes'.

 ## Step 1.
 Mapping peaks to genes (map_peaks2genes)

 To identify genes near candidate CREs, we first map each ATAC-seq peak to every gene within a user-specified distance, we recommend finding CREs within 100kb of a protein coding TSS.
 Peak-gene mapping relies on data from ENSEMBL, so please make sure your gene IDs are converted to ENSEMBL identifiers if necessary.
-Currently only the hg38/GrCh38 annotation of the human genome is supported.
+Currently only the hg38 annotation of the human genome is supported.

     peaks2genes <- map_peaks2genes(peaks = ATAC_peaks, genome = "hg38", distance = 100000)
     head(peaks2genes)

 ## Step 2.
 Finding Communities of Cis-Regulatory Elements (coCREs)

 We can now look at the candidate CREs mapped to a gene, and identify those which regulate transcription together.
 To do this we calculate the chromatin accessibility correlation, and transcription factor occupancy similarity for ever possible pair of candidate CREs, and produce an integrated similarity score.
 We can then draw edges between candidate CREs whose score exceeds a threshold and construct a network.
-Infomap community detection, implemented in igraph, is then used to identify communities of connected regulatory elements.
+Infomap community detection, implemented in [igraph](https://igraph.org/r/), is then used to identify communities of connected regulatory elements.
 These represent co-acting CREs, which are accessible in the same differentiation stages, and occupied by common TFs.
 To detect coCREs, we use the find_coCREs function.

 find_coCREs has a number of adjustable parameters which influence how communities are detected, these are: